By Boutique Handbook writers

 Marvel at Lightopia festival of light

-Soak up winter views from The Sky Garden
+Soak up the views from the Sky Garden

 Seeing the city up high is one of the best things to do in London at Christmas and the capital’s highest public garden, Sky Garden, has undergone a festive makeover.
-Expect a winter wonderland bar, boasting panoramic views over London’s mass of Christmas lights.
-Sky Pod, located 35 levels above The City, and City Garden Bar on level 36, have teamed up with Moët & Chandon to create an alpine oasis in the clouds, with a schedule of sing-along live music and dance-worthy DJ nights running every Monday to Saturday evening.
-Boasting frosted-wreath archways, fir tree foliage, twinkling lights, metallic pinecone and branch garlands and glittering bell jar lanterns; the ski chalet style pop-up is taking Instagram worthy moments to new heights.
+Expect a winter Wonderland Bar boasting panoramic views over London’s mass of Christmas lights.
+Sky Pod, located 35 levels above The City, and City Garden Bar on level 36, have teamed up with Moët & Chandon to create an alpine oasis in the clouds.
+Expect a schedule of Festive Music nights, along with a New Year’s Eve celebration in the clouds.

-Opening for its fifth year in Covent Garden’s uber-chic Henrietta Hotel, this festive pop-up is a brilliant example of how to nail kitsch, and is one of the most festive things to do in London at Christmas.
-Styled as a nostalgic, retro family living room complete with as many decorations as they can possibly fit in, sip on festive-themed, novelty cocktails and cosy up from the cold outside.
+Miracle bar returns to Covent Garden’s uber-chic Henrietta Hotel this winter and is definitely one of the best things to do in London at Christmas to get you in the festive mood.
+Styled as a nostalgic, retro family living room complete with as many decorations as they can possibly fit in, sip on festive-themed, novelty cocktails (try a Christmapolitan) and cosy up from the cold outside.
 If you’re feeling a bit bah humbug, this place will instantly get you in the Christmas spirit!

 Go ice skating at Somerset House

 What’s a London Christmas without a visit to an ice rink?
-And the iconic Somerset House is the best the capital has to offer, in our opinion.
-Skate around the grand neoclassical courtyard on this huge, 900-square-metre outdoor rink, with a 40ft Christmas tree in the middle for maximum festive feels.
-This year, you can also book Late Night Skates, where tunes will be blasting from a live DJ, Moet & Chandon will be providing the drinks and Hotel Chocolat will be offering a selection of tasty food to feast on.
+And the iconic Somerset House is the best the capital has to offer.
+Skate around the grand neoclassical courtyard on this huge outdoor rink with a 40ft Christmas tree in the middle for maximum festive feels.
+Book a Skate Late session where tunes will be blasting from a live DJ.
+Moet & Chandon will be providing the drinks and Hotel Chocolat will be offering a selection of tasty food to feast on.
+The rink is open until January 15.
+Their ultimate New Year’s Eve celebration has DJs, ice skating and fireworks.
+What more could you want.

 Given how many pubs there are in the capital, earning the accolade of its ‘most festive’ is no small feat.
 The Churchill Arms in Kensington is the perfect place for a pick-me-up after a day’s shopping, with a mix of Thai classics and festive favourites, all washed down with a big glass of mulled wine.
 But contrary to popular belief, when it comes to this particular pub, it’s what’s on the outside that counts – as the building is completely covered in floating Christmas trees, lights and foliage.
 Definitely one for the ‘gram.

 Christmas light trails have become somewhat of a trend over the last few years, and it’s easy to see why.
-They’re uplifting, they’re festive and they allow you a rare insight into some of the capital’s most gorgeous gardens after dark.
+They’re uplifting, festive and allow you a rare insight into some of the capital’s most gorgeous gardens after dark.
 Which is why we’d suggest booking Christmas at Kenwood ASAP.
 Perched on the edge of Hampstead Heath, the tranquil landscaped gardens will become home to an illuminated trail that invites you to see the historical landscape in a new light, as you step into a dazzling winter wonderland.
 Hot chocolates optional, but highly recommended.
+Runs until Jan 1.

 Read next: How to make mulled wine